Die Stilbildung des neuen Bauens in den Vereinigten Staaten.

 163pp with 260 illustrations.

 29 x 22,5 cm.
-Original photomontage wrappers designed by El Lissitzky.
+Original cloth with photomontage dust-jacket designed by El Lissitzky.

 Neues Bauen in der Welt, volume 2.